-Wayfair marks products down automatically through its software, so no human employees know when a product is going to be marked down, unless it’s a planned sale, like Black Friday.
+Wayfair marks products down automatically through its software, so no human employees know when a product is going to be marked down, unless it’s a planned sale, like WayDay or Black Friday.
 That means that an item on one site might be priced lower on another, especially if that item is a Wayfair proprietary brand!
 I was looking at the Natural Wood Clock on Wayfair, priced at $93.99.

 But, I saw that it was a Wayfair “Brand” (Laurel Foundry Modern Farmhouse) so I jumped over to Joss & Main and found the same product, priced at $84.99 but not listed under any brand name.
 That’s a $9 savings!